Rayc940/ece5160-fast-robot/lab1/lab.md

 Two additional methods were implemented in the switch statement, SEND_TIME_DATA and RECORD_TIME_DATA.

 For SEND_TIME_DATA, the code iterates through the recorded timestamp array and formats each entry as a string started with "T:", same as in GET_TIME_MILLIS.
 Each timestamp is sent, and the total number of samples sent is printed to the serial monitor.

-For RECORD_TIME_DATA, the code initializes the array index and records timestamp and temperature samples for a fixed duration of around three seconds.
-Each iteration stores the current time from millis() and the corresponding temperature reading into arrays until either the time limit is reached or the buffer is full.

 ```cpp
 case SEND_TIME_DATA: